A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Application to scallop abundance data

 \section{Application to scallop abundance data}

-We apply the siISDM, using both the four-parameter logistic function and the semiparametric spline-based approach to model the catch efficiency functions, to the scallop abundance data detailed in Section \ref{sec:data}.
-We set the degree of the I-splines to be $k = 2$ and the total number of I-splines as $V = 7$; see detailed explanation of the I-spline construction in Supplementary Material \ref{sec:I-splines}.
+We applied the siISDM, using both the four-parameter logistic function and the spline-based approach to model the CEFs, to the motivating scallop abundance data detailed in Section \ref{sec:data}.
+For the latter, we set the degree and the total number of I-spline basis functions to be $k = 2$ as $V = 7$, respectively; see also Supplementary Material S2.2 for detailed explanation of the spline construction .
 As environmental and habitat factors, we included both linear and quadratic terms for the nine variables detailed in Section \ref{sec:data} in the index of true species abundance distribution in \eqref{eq:single_index_eta}.